 Technically- What is cloud computing?

 Cloud computing is the provision that allows the user to log into a web-based service that hosts all the programs obligatory for completing the job.
-The cloud computing service provider runs everything ranging from emailing to word processing to complex data analysis programs.
-The term ‘cloud’ actually refers to the network of computers which handle all the assigned respective tasks.
-Cloud computing service providers charge for the Maintenance and management of data inputs by clients.
-Cloud computing has emerged as the next big thing in the dome of application software, storage, hardware, and platform flexibility that provides easy solutions to the most complex things!
-The system favors all sizes of business but proves really fruitful for middle and small-sized ones.
+The cloud computing service provider runs everything from emailing to word processing to complex data analysis programs.
+The term ‘cloud’ refers to the computer network that handles all the assigned tasks.
+Cloud computing service providers charge for maintaining and managing client data inputs.
+Cloud computing has emerged as the next big thing in the dome of application software, storage, hardware, and platform flexibility, providing easy solutions to the most complex things!
+The system favors all business sizes but proves fruitful for middle and small-sized ones.
+All one needs to avail of the service is a basic computer system, web browser, and the internet.
+It has become the lifeline of organizations seeking a simple solution to the problem of choosing and organizing software per each employee’s work area.
+Have you ever noticed every internet user prominently benefits from cloud computing?
+The finest examples of cloud computing are Gmail, Amazon web services, and Google applications, where a browser helps users access the application whenever they feel like it.

 How does it work?

 Cloud has a centralized server administration system.
 The centralized server administers the system, balances and adjusts client supply and demands, monitors traffic, and avoids congestion.
-This server follows a set of rules (protocol) known as middleware.
+This server follows a set of rules (protocol) known as Middleware.
 As the name suggests, Middleware is the intermediary that allows networked computers to communicate with each other.
 Observing the other side of the process, one can rename cloud computing as green computing because it helps successfully conserve power energy.

 Can Cloud computing be pocket-friendly?

-Cloud computing is cost-effective too.
-Unlike traditional computing, the service condenses “Hard Costs” like the cost of hardware, infrastructure, software licenses, and “Soft costs” such as IT staffing, troubleshooting, energy costs to run the servers, desktops, and cooling the entire server room.
-As far as data maintenance costs are involved, they are too reduced as they are maintained by the service provider (They perform the complete set of tasks, from running the cloud to storing data).
-In addition, the need for high storage hard drives can be snubbed away as all the data is stored on a remote computer.
+As far as data maintenance costs are involved, they are reduced as the service provider maintains them (They perform the complete set of tasks, from running the Cloud to storing data).
+In addition, the need for high-storage hard drives can be snubbed away as all the data is stored on a remote computer.
 Breakdown of the system can cause the owner a serious nervous breakdown because of high data recovery and system repair costs, not to ignore the data loss.

-In such situations, the show goes on because the data can be operated from the remote computer from any place!
+The show goes on in such situations because the data can be operated from the remote computer from any place!
 The market is in favor of the buyer.
 In the past three years, several service providers have swelled.
-In this computing arena, we have crucial players like Microsoft, Google, Amazon, Intel, and many others competing hard to build effective and impressive clouds for their clients.
+In this computing arena, crucial players like Microsoft, Google, Amazon, Intel, and many others are competing hard to build effective and impressive clouds for their clients.